 - Color alone is not used to distinguish links from surrounding text unless the luminance contrast between the link and the surrounding text is at least 3:1 and an additional differentiation (e.g., it becomes underlined) is provided when the link is hovered over or receives focus.

 - The page should be readable and functional when the text size is doubled.
-We need to use rem font-sizing to make the text scales as expected when the web-page is zoomed-in.
-Also provides reliable text-resizing in smaller browser widths.
+We use rem font-sizing (or another dynamic font unit) to make the text scales as expected when the web-page is zoomed-in.
+This also provides reliable text-resizing in smaller browser widths.

-- Need to have adequate line spacing (at least 1/2 the height of the text) and paragraph spacing (1.5 times line spacing).
+- Adequate line spacing (at least 1/2 the height of the text) and paragraph spacing (1.5 times line spacing) is important for readability.